Whitewood, Saskatchewan

 Whitewood is a town in the Canadian province of Saskatchewan.
-It is located approximately 175 km east of Regina on the Trans-Canada Highway Sk Hwy 1.
-It is situated at the crossroads of two major highways systems – the Trans-Canada, which runs east and west, and Sk Hwy 9, which runs north and south from the US border to Hudson Bay, Saskatchewan.
-Located midway between Brandon, Manitoba and Regina, Whitewood was and continues to be an ideal place to stop and rest.
+It is approximately 175 km east of Regina on the Trans-Canada Highway Sk Hwy 1.
+It is situated at the crossroads of two major highways systems — the Trans-Canada, which runs east and west, and Sk Hwy 9, which runs north and south from the US border to Hudson Bay, Saskatchewan.
+It is located midway between Brandon, Manitoba and Regina.

 It is administrative headquarters of the First Nations band governments of the Ochapowace and the Chachacas Cree.